notmmzae/Steam-collection-size-calculator/README.md

 this is on line 6, basically, get the ID for your mod collection, for example: https://steamcommunity.com/sharedfiles/filedetails/?id=3716855116

-vvvvvvv

-3716855116

-^^^^^^^

 "3716855116" is your mod collection ID. so itd look something like this:

 COLLECTION_ID = "3716855116"

-thhats it, literally grab the steam collection ID, and paste the numbers into it and run the script.
+thats it, literally grab the steam collection ID, and paste the numbers into it and run the script.
 It does take a bit of a while to fetch the sizes, so be patient.